-Adeptia ESB provides full support for monitoring and tracking of messages as they arrive and get processed in the application integration solution.
-The monitoring dashboards show several data points related to realtime events, process executions, transaction status, transaction execution lifecycle, data volume, performance metrics and resource consumption.
+Adeptia ESB provides full support for monitoring and tracking of messages as they arrive and get processed in the application architecture integration solution.
+The monitoring dashboards show several data points related to real-time events, process executions, transaction status, transaction execution lifecycle, data volume, performance metrics, and resource consumption.

 Visual dashboards for real-time and historical data flow executions are available out of the box.
 User can select an ESB interface and see the runtime trend of process executions, status of each transaction and drill down further and see the metadata details of each micro-service execution.
 Dashboards are divided into multiple categories:

-Let us list couple of key features of the Web Services.
+Let us list a couple of key features of the Web Services.

 Services can be exposed as SOAP-WSDL and REST-JSON interfaces to external clients.
 Adeptia provides a full meta-data registry to clients to discover and consume APIs.

-Below is a sample services registry interface in Adeptia Integration Suite.
+Below is a sample services registry interface in Adeptia.

 (Adeptia Services Registry Interface)